 March/April writing challenge

 For March and April’s writing challenge, Tracy Todd has kindly donated a copy of Brave Lotus Flower Rides the Dragon as a prize.
-In honour of her brave personal story, we’ve decided to focus this month’s competition on memoir.
+In honour of her brave personal story, we’ve decided to focus this challenge on writing memoir.

 We’d like you to think back to childhood (which includes anything up to about 18).
 Write a scene which has proved to be important or even pivotal in your life.
 Don’t explain it to us.
 Drop us into the moment so that we can hear what was said, see, feel and smell what you could, and understand how you felt.